The Decision Support Tool (DST) Assessment

 Qualifying for NHS Continuing Healthcare

-- Receive a Priority score in domains such as Breathing, Behaviour, Drug Therapies, or Altered States of Consciousness.
+- A Priority level of need in certain domains, such as Breathing, Behaviour, Drug Therapies, or Altered States of Consciousness

-- Have a Severe level of need in one domain alongside significant needs in several other domains.
+- A Severe level of need in one domain alongside significant needs in other domains

-- Demonstrate a combination of High and/or Moderate needs across multiple domains.
+- A combination of High and/or Moderate needs across several care domains

 The MDT’s Recommendation

-At the conclusion of the DST assessment, the MDT produces a summary sheet that includes:
+At the conclusion of the DST assessment, the MDT produces a summary that includes:

-- A breakdown of the scores across all domains.
+- A breakdown of scores across all care domains

 After the Assessment